donmizutani/dm-newsite/_posts/2015-01-12-snort-setup-part5.md

 meta-description: install barnyard2, mysql, snort, network ids, part 5 post
 ---

+The last part of my guide on setting up Snort and related tools in a home lab / network environment!

 Now that Snort is running and analyzing your home network traffic, we need a way to make sense of the alert logs that Snort writes out.

 [Part 5 - Installing Barnyard2 and MySQL](/pages/snort/setup/5-installing-barnyard2-mysql)